Discover 14 strong hair foods that boost growth and shine. Learn more about how these delicious options can transform your hair health!

 - Protein builds hair structure.
 Without enough protein, hair becomes weak.

-- Omega-3 fatty acids keep the scalp hydrated, preventing dryness and a supporting shine.
+- Omega-3 fatty acids keep the scalp hydrated, preventing dryness and supporting shine.

 - Vitamin C helps collagen production, strengthening hair follicles.